 Adds three notification templates: one for messaging apps and the other two for decorating custom content views with the expandable affordance and other system decorations.

 Adds support to handheld devices, such as phones and tablets, for notification groups.
 Uses the same API as the Android Wear (now called Wear OS) notification stacks introduced in Android 5.0 (API level 21).

 Lets users reply inside a notification using inline reply.
 They can enter text, which is then routed to the notification's parent app.

 Android 8.0, API level 26

-- Users can now turn off notifications per channel, instead of turning off all notifications from an app.
+Lets users turn off notifications per channel, instead of turning off all notifications from an app.

-- Users can now snooze a notification from the drawer.
+Lets users snooze a notification from the drawer.
 You can set an automatic timeout for a notification.

-- You can also set the notification's background color.
+Lets you set the notification's background color.

-- Some APIs regarding notification behaviors were moved from
+Moves some APIs regarding notification behaviors from

 NotificationChannel.
 For example, use